jpalmer98/Ganymede_Shared_Repo/ResearchDiscovery/EdgeCaseDiscovery.md

 - For refinement, format your responce within a code block and following the example below.
 - Use only `#` for original text, `>` for recommendations, and `>>` for reasoning.
 - Continue to work through a category until you deduce that sufficient changes were made and revisions were shared.
-- Ask the user if they would like to continue refining within that category or if they would like to refine within another category.

 Example: